 - to develop a regional network of young human rights lawyers who are able to engage with justice processes and to assess their overall effectiveness.

 In addition to a permanent AIJI monitor, the monitoring team for the first trial--that of Kaing Guek Eav--comprised young lawyers and advanced law students from China, Singapore, Thailand, the Philippines, Malaysia, Hong Kong, Indonesia and Cambodia, alongside monitors from Switzerland and Germany.
-Further information on the team and their respective roles can be accessed here.
 The goals of the program are:

 1.To widen public awareness of the ECCC in the region;